 Oak Hill School is an outstanding place for kids 7-22 on the autism spectrum.
 Their integrated approach with an emphasis on developing strong supportive relationships between staff and students gets great results.
 Kids that have made little to no progress in more traditional settings have made huge strides here.
 Oak Hill serves a wide range of needs from severely impacted non-verbal to high functioning kids on a college prep track.
 Oak Hill is a qualified "Non Public School" - which means that tuition is usually paid by the placing school district.
 Oak Hill has a beautiful setting in Marin County and has students coming every day from as far south as Pacifica as far north as Sonoma and various East Bay locations.
 My son has done better at Oak Hill than at any other school - he is making good academic progress and excellent social progress.
 He is in the college prep track and his teacher is outstanding.

 Oak Hill School is a private high school in Sausalito.
 The principal of Oak Hill School is Miss Karen Kaplan.
-38 students attend Oak Hill School and are mostly White, non-Hispanic; Asian/Pacific Islander; and Asian.
+38 children attend Oak Hill School and are mostly White, non-Hispanic; Asian/Pacific Islander; and Asian.
 The ratio of students to teachers at Oak Hill School is 5:1.
 The Marin School is one of the nearest high schools.

 |Native American or Native Alaskan||0%||%|